atolab/zenoh-web/content/docs/getting-started/first-app.md

 ```

-Below is the application that will retrieve the latest temperature value stored in zenoh:
+Below is the application that will retrieve the latest temperature value stored in Zenoh:

 ```python
 import zenoh